Following up on our Domicile Report, here is a quick update on the most popular domiciles around the world.

 - Currently takes a couple of months to set up a fund

-- Regulated funds must conduct independent yearly audits and submit accounts and NAV data to the CSSF
+- Regulated funds should conduct independent yearly audits and submit accounts and NAV data to the CSSF

 Though Estonia has been emerging as a fast and cheap alternative domicile in Europe, there have been some notable developments.
-The EU council and other regulatory entities have put restrictions on Estonia due to reports / allegations of questionable activities.
+In particular, the EU Council and other regulatory entities have put restrictions on Estonia due to reports / allegations of questionable activities.
 Consequently, fund managers should be warned that the time to set up a fund has increased considerably.

 - Labeled the same way as Luxembourg and the Cayman Islands

 - In response, EFSA has increased KYC measures and licensing approval process